pvdmeulen/blog-gallery/content/posts/08feb2025/index.md

 {{< ps-gallery folder="/papa3/" >}}

 I’ve always had an interest in photography and videography.
 I got my first proper camera at the age of 16 (a Canon EOS 1100D with kit lens).
-I even amassed a thousand subscribers on YouTube making silly edits of video games (mostly [RuneScape](https://oldschool.runescape.com)!).
+I even amassed a thousand subscribers on YouTube making silly edits of video games.
 Although I enjoyed using my camera at the time, there weren’t many opportunities to use it, particularly when I started my university degree.

 Fourteen years later, and seven years into my career, I bought myself a new camera.
 I take great pleasure in capturing the smaller moments: a walk in the crisp autumn air, people going about their day in town, a nice home made dinner, drinks shared with friends.
 I also find that photography is a great way to focus on the moment, and I have started to enjoy both the technical and artistic aspects of it in equal measures.

 The photos I’m taking now won’t be nearly as nostalgic (not for a long time, anyway), and probably not as good.
 However, it’s all for a good cause: being able to look back at memories with my wife, brother, mum, and friends.
-And, probably most of all, I hope my future children have lots of great photos to look back on.
+And, probably most of all, I hope my future children have lots of great photos to look back on&mdash;just like I did.